Sustainability is a topic worth discussing when it comes to your favorite companies. Are big brands helping the planet, or hurting it?

 Within the office, we host sustainability training for all team members, regularly sharing updates and information about our sustainability goals to keep our team members up-to-date.
 We’ve also implemented a number of initiatives including Health and Wellness Week and Bike to Work Week to encourage sustainability at Nature’s Path.

 In the 40-plus years since our founders, Arran and Ratana Stephens, opened their first organic vegetarian restaurant in Vancouver, BC, they have worked tirelessly to spread their give-back values.
 Giving back to those who needed help was there from the beginning.
 They didn’t start with much, but they gave back what they could.

 Nature’s Path owns and participates in numerous corporate give-back initiatives, supporting important causes related to alleviating hunger, environmental sustainability and education, and conservation, among others.
-The EnviroKidz brand is a 1% for the Planet partner, where one per cent of all sales (not profits) of EnviroKidz products are donated to environmental charities that support youth environmental education, habitat restoration and species conservation worldwide.
-To date, EnviroKidz alone has donated over $3.6 million to our partners.
+Every time you purchase one of our EnviroKidz products, a portion of the sales is donated to support endangered species, habitat conservation and environmental education for kids worldwide.
+We’ve raised over $3 million for our partner organizations to date.
 Nature’s Path also supports food banks across North America through the “Bite4Bite” Love Crunch program, which donates up to one million dollars to Food Banks per year for every bag of Love Crunch granola or box of Love Crunch granola bars sold.
 To date, Bite4Bite alone has raised over $14 million worth of food to local food banks in Canada and the United States.
 Every year we host Eat Well Do Good, a foodraiser that supports local food banks near each of our facilities.
 Nature’s Path employees volunteer their time to organize and support this event.

 Since 2008, Nature’s Path has donated more than $22 million worth of food to local charities, food banks and environmental partners.